Gunmen kidnap 32 burial guests in Ondo

-Security operatives in Ondo State are on the trail of some unknown gunmen who reportedly kidnapped 32 people in a coastal bus while returning from Benin City, Edo State on Saturday evening.
+Security operatives in Ondo state are on the trail of some bandits who reportedly kidnapped some 32 persons in a coastal bus returning from Benin City, Edo State on Saturday evening.

 The 32 victims who were kidnapped were returning to Akure, after attending the burial ceremony and were stopped by the hoodlums along Benin-Ifon road.

-It was gathered that the kidnappers marched the victims out of the vehicles and whisked all occupants including the driver of the coastal bus to an unknown destination in the forest.
+It was gathered that the kidnappers marched the victims out of the vehicles and whisked all occupants including the driver of the vehicle to an unknown destination in the forest.

 It was further learnt that some of the occupants escaped while being taken to the kidnappers’ den but the source disclosed many of the victims are still with the kidnappers.